ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-networks-create-vnet-arm-template-click.md

 <properties
-   pageTitle="使用 ARM 範本建立虛擬網路 | Microsoft Azure"
-   description="了解如何使用 ARM 範本建立虛擬網路 |資源管理員。" services="virtual-network"
-   documentationCenter=""
-   authors="jimdial"
+   pageTitle="Create a virtual network using an ARM template | Microsoft Azure" description="Learn how to create a virtual network using an ARM template | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"